IdeasClinicUWaterloo/InnovationChallange_Guides/AI Companion/GUIDE.md

 ```

 The training file also must be formatted in a specific way that the trainer function can read.
-This format can be attained throuogh somthing like this, where the text between two characters is extracted and formatted.
+This format can be attained through something like this, where the text between two characters is extracted and formatted.

 In [format_training_data.py](Chatbot_code/format_training_data.py), the text between "{" and "}" is saved into an array.
 The value of the each array element is written into the new file alternating 'user input' (- -) and 'chat bot response'(   -).